Healthcare Access: Challenges, Benefits, and Solutions for Rural and Urban Communities

 Transport Issues:

-Rural areas often experience a lack of health professionals including doctors, nurses, and experts.
-This deficiency reduces the high patient-to-provide ratio, long-term waiting, and access to quality care.
+Rural areas often experience a lack of health professionals, including doctors, nurses, and experts.
+This deficiency reduces the high patient-to-provider ratio, long-term waiting, and access to quality care.
 Recruitment and retention of healthcare workers in these areas are important challenges.

 Economic Obstacles In Rural & Urban Areas